phetsims/phet-info/doc/phet-development-overview.md

 ### Transpile TypeScript

 * Change directory to the build tools: `cd chipper/`
-* Run the TypeScript transpiler: `grunt transpile --live` which starts a process that will auto-transpile when files change.
+* Run the TypeScript transpiler: `grunt transpile --all --live` which starts a process that will auto-transpile when files change.
 * For more details about TypeScript, please see [PhET's TypeScript Quick Start Guide](https://github.com/phetsims/phet-info/blob/main/doc/typescript-quick-start.md)